-If volunteers are covered by the NT Anti-Discrimination Act, organisations could be held vicariously liable (responsible) for victimisation in the workplace.
+As volunteers are now covered by the NT Anti-Discrimination Act, organisations could be held vicariously liable (responsible) for victimisation in the workplace.
 One way in which an organisation can defend itself against liability is by proving that it took reasonable steps to prevent the victimisation from occurring, for example the provision of training and the production of policies.
 This includes taking steps to prevent this behaviour and not waiting for a complaint before addressing the inappropriate workplace behaviour.